Research projects supported by

 Four prism sidewalls are assembled and dip-coated with a dielectric (ion gel) and a hydrophobic layer.
 An electrowetting effect controls the prism angle φ by applying bias voltages to the left and right sidewalls, separately.
 Due to the refractive index difference (nair ≠ n1 ≠ n2) of each medium, incoming light can be effectively steered without any bulky mechanical moving components (Applied Physics Letters, 108, 191601, 2016).

-7. An optofluidic tunable Fresnel lens for 3D focal control
+7. An optofluidic prism array for 3D spatial focal control